-Some vehicle functions (power window regulators, for example) are lost if the battery terminals are disconnected.
+The battery should not be disconnected.
+Some vehicle functions such as power windows are unavailable if the battery terminals are disconnected.
 These functions have to be relearned after the battery terminals are connected again.
 To prevent this, the battery should only be disconnected from the vehicle electrical system if absolutely necessary.